packetscaper/psirtautomation/README.md

 ## Overview

 Timely notification of such PSIRTs to the concerned stake holders once PSIRTs are public is essential for compliance and auditing purposes.
 This project aims to use Cisco openVulnAPI utility to automatically generate daily reports about PSIRTs affecting various Cisco projects and notify via WebexTeams.
-Currently it checks daily for PSIRTs released for ISE,ASA and Firepower.
+Currently it does daily checks for PSIRTs released for ISE,ASA and Firepower.

 ### Prerequisites